Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 It occurred to me that there are many such abstractions in Rust, each with their unique guarantees.
 The programmer once again has the choice between runtime and compile time enforcement.
-It occurred to me that this plethora of "container types"[^1] could be daunting to newcomers; in this post I intend to give a thorough explanation of what some prominent ones do and when they should be used.
+It occurred to me that this plethora of "wrapper types"[^1] could be daunting to newcomers; in this post I intend to give a thorough explanation of what some prominent ones do and when they should be used.

 I'm assuming the reader knows about [ownership][ownership] and [borrowing][borrowing] in Rust.